kemitchell/lamos.js/README.md

 3.  is much, much easier to parse.
 The code is short, simple, and easy to port.

-This JavaScript implementation exposes an API reminiscent of the built-in `JSON` object:
+This JavaScript implementation exposes an API of the built-in `JSON` object:

 ```javascript
 var lamos = require('lamos')